 Unfortunately, none of these tactics solved the problem.
 Thus, thousands of people flocked to Twitter to find out if they were the only ones affected.
 It’s not clear what the cause of these outages has been, WhatsApp is yet to even say anything in regards to the outage.
 However, past outages have been attributed to configuration errors on their servers.

-The issue was resolved within 5 minutes but the topic was already trending on 3rd place within this short amount of time.
 According to the tweets, it looks like checking Twitter and confirming it on Gadgets Africa is the best way to know if WhatsApp is really Down.